 Andrew Fisher '20

 Andrew is the Executive Director of the Moot Court Honor Society and serves as a Senior Staff Member on the New York Real Property Law Journal.
 In 2016, Andrew graduated from Grand Valley State University in Allendale, Michigan with a B.A. in Political Science.
 While at Grand Valley, Andrew worked as an intern at the Kent County Office of the Defender in Grand Rapids, Michigan.
 During the summer of 2018, Andrew has worked as a judicial intern for judge John M. Galasso at the Nassau County Supreme Court, where he conducted research, analyzed motions, and proposed draft opinions in connection with various matters including personal injury and immigration.
 In the fall of 2018, Andrew worked as a legal extern in the Fair Housing and Equal Opportunity Office of the United States Department of Housing and Urban Development, where he conducted intake, research, and investigation for fair housing claims, evaluated compliance reviews, and drafted determinations and stay letters.
 From January to August 2019, Andrew worked as a law clerk at Shiryak, Bowman, Anderson, Gill & Kadochnikov, LLP, where he drafted motions and conducted research on various matters including real estate litigation and bankruptcy.
-Andrew currently works as a law intern at Forchelli Deegan Terrana LLP.
-As a real estate fellow, Andrew is excited to expand St. John’s involvement in the New York real estate community.
+During the Fall of 2019, Andrew worked as a law intern at Forchelli Deegan Terrana LLP.
+Currently, Andrew works as an intern at Mischel & Horn, P.C. as a real estate fellow, Andrew is excited to expand St. John's involvement in the New York real estate community.

 Fiona Hogan '21